The Chainsmokers: 2022–2023: So Far So Good and Summertime Friends

-2024-present: No Hard Feelings and Breathe
+2024–present: No Hard Feelings, Breathe and Love Is Kind

 On March 29, 2024, the Chainsmokers released the song "Addicted", a collaboration with Brazilian producer Zerb, and featuring Ink, followed by "Friday", a collaboration with Fridayy on April 26, 2024, "Bad Advice", a collaboration with Welsh-Canadian ELIO, "Tennis Court", "Green Light" on May 10, 2024, "No Shade At Pitti" on May 15, 2024.
 They released an EP titled No Hard Feelings on May 10, 2024.

-On July 11, 2025, the Chainsmokers released the song "White Wine & Adderall", a collaboration with Dutch producer Beau Nox, followed by "Helium", a collaboration with Canadian Singer Anna Sofia on August 15, 2025 and lastly "Spaces", a collaboration with German producer BUNT., and featuring Izzy Bizu on September 5, 2025 and "Smooth", on September 19, 2025.
-They released an EP titled Breathe on October 24, 2025, with four new songs, the self-titled song "Breathe"; "Veins" a collaboration with Daya; "Air", a collaboration with ABSOLUTELY; and "The Cure".
+On July 11, 2025, the Chainsmokers released the song "White Wine & Adderall", a collaboration with Dutch producer Beau Nox, followed by "Helium", a collaboration with Canadian Singer Anna Sofia on August 15, 2025 and lastly "Spaces", a collaboration with German producer Bunt, and featuring Izzy Bizu on September 5, 2025 and "Smooth", on September 19, 2025.
+They released an EP titled Breathe on October 24, 2025, with four new songs, the self-titled song "Breathe"; "Veins" a collaboration with Daya; "Air", a collaboration with Absolutely; and "The Cure".

+On November 25, 2025, the Chainsmokers released a remix of Taylor Swift's "The Fate of Ophelia."
+On December 31, they released the remixes of Sombr's "Back To Friends", Jungle's "Back on 74", and EsDeeKid's "4 Raws".
+This last one was the subject of criticism from Esdeekid and its community, forcing The Chainsmokers to remove this remix from YouTube and Soundcloud.

+On March 25, 2026, American DJ and producer John Summit collaborated with the Chainsmokers and Ilsey for the song "All The Time", the fifth single of Summit's sophomore album "Cntrl Escape."
+Late on April 10, the Chainsmokers collaborated with Oaks for their single "Echo."
+Their five-song EP with Oaks, Love Is Kind, was released on May 8.